 - Don’t use URLs from services that shorten the link.

-- Use a DOI if available.
+- Use a DOI if it is available.
 Place doi: before the number

-MLA style is a flexible easy editorial style for school papers.
+MLA style is a flexible editorial style for school papers.
 However, you still have rules to follow.
 The best thing to do when finalizing your MLA works cited page is to pay attention to the small details of each cited source.
-Make sure you have the core elements punctuated correctly, and that you’ve formatted the full citation correctly, including in-text citations.
+Make sure you punctuate the core elements correctly and format the full citation correctly, including in-text citations.